 When an item of civil process is served on two or more persons or organizations, a separate service charge shall be made for each person or organization.
 The process fee shall be remitted to the county.
 This subsection shall not apply to service of summons to jurors.

-For any out of state civil process submitted for service, the Mecklenburg County Sheriff’s Office (MCSO) will supply a MCSO affidavit of service in lieu of completing an out of state affidavit.
-All out of state process will be attempted/served pursuant to the rules of civil procedure as provided in The North Carolina General Statutes.
+For any Out of State or Federal Civil Processes submitted for service, the Mecklenburg County Sheriff’s Office (MCSO) will supply a MCSO affidavit of service in lieu of completing an out of state or federal affidavit.
+All out of state or federal processes will be attempted/served pursuant to the rules of civil procedure as provided in The North Carolina General Statutes.
 Therefore, MCSO gathers, reports and completes civil process returns with the information required by North Carolina law and not by the laws of any other state.
-The cost for process issued outside of North Carolina is fifty dollars ($50.00) per respondent/defendant.
+The cost for processes issued outside of North Carolina is fifty dollars ($50.00) per respondent/defendant.
 The service package should include a service copy of the process for each respondent/defendant.
 Additionally, a copy of the process to be sent back with the MCSO affidavit and a self-addressed/stamped envelope is required.
+It is recommended to submit a cover letter, listing any pertinent service information and a list of the named processes in the packet.

 The Payment must be in the form of a certified check or money order (an official law firm check is also acceptable) made payable to The Sheriff of Mecklenburg County.
 If delivering the process in person, cash is acceptable.
 Do not mail cash.
 The process can be mailed, or delivered in person to: